Travers Smith LLP - True Picture

 A recent trainee had this advice for impressing during the vac scheme: “Relax into the atmosphere and try to be enthusiastic."
 Another said: “Show that you're bright, ambitious and calm under pressure, but don't take yourself too seriously.”

-Those who still want to pursue a training contract after their scheme can resubmit their application for consideration where they are evaluated on their performance during their placement.
+Those who still want to pursue a training contract after their scheme are evaluated on their performance during the two-weeks and offered from there.

 Travers Smith LLP